 8. a.
-When comparing two groups that differed by an absolute increase in c units in CRP levels, the analysis from Problem 3 gave constant differences: when c=1 the difference in means was equal to 5.25, and when c=3 the difference in means was equal to 15.8
+When comparing two groups that differed by an absolute increase in c units in CRP levels, the analysis from Problem 3 gave constant differences: when c=1 the difference in means was equal to 5.25, and when c=3 the difference in means was equal to 15.8. – 2 “for not explicitly providing all those similar paired comparisons from the table”

 b.When comparing two groups that differed by an absolute increase in c units in CRP levels, the analyses from Problem 3 and Problem 5 gave constant ratios of the fitted values.
 For problem 3, when c=1 the ratio of means was 1.02 and when c=3 the ratio of means was 1.05.
-For problem 5, when c=1 the ratio of geometric means was 1.01 and when c=3 the ratio of geometric means was 1.04.
+For problem 5, when c=1 the ratio of geometric means was 1.01 and when c=3 the ratio of geometric means was 1.04. – 5 figures do not match, it is only problem 5 that is the correct answer

 c.When comparing two groups that differ by a relative c-fold increase in CRP levels, the analysis from Problem 4 gave constant differences in the fitted values.
-For problem 4, when c=2 the difference in means was 25.5 and when c=1.5 the difference in means was 14.9.
+For problem 4, when c=2 the difference in means was 25.5 and when c=1.5 the difference in means was 14.9. – 2 “for not explicitly providing all those similar paired comparisons from the table”

 d.
 When comparing two groups that differ by a relative c-fold increase in CRP levels, the analysis from Problem 6 gave constant ratios of the fitted values.
-For problem 6, when c=2 the ratio of geometric means was 1.08 and when c=1.5 the ratio of geometric means was 1.04.
+For problem 6, when c=2 the ratio of geometric means was 1.08 and when c=1.5 the ratio of geometric means was 1.04. – 2 “for not explicitly providing all those similar paired comparisons from the table”

 9. The decision about which of these four potential analyses should be used to investigate associations between fibrinogen and CRP should be made a priori, before looking at the data.
 A multiplicative model using geometric means might be preferable for modeling fibrinogen and CRP due to the biochemistry of these blood proteins, though modeling the means rather than geometric means is simpler and probably more widely understood.
 Given this, a priori I would have chosen to use linear regression with robust standard errors using both the untransformed predictor (CRP) and untransformed outcome (fibrinogen), with the mean as the summary measure, as we did in Problem 3.